 Your waist is noticeably smaller than your hips.
 You are a classic hourglass shape.
 You carry fullness along the hip and at the sides, back or both.
 Your silhouette becomes smaller from the hips to the knees.
 You typically gain weight all over or in the hips right at the top of your legs.

 Your waist is very small in comparison to your hips.
 Often known as a “pear shape”, you gain weight first in your lower bottom and upper thighs.
 Most of your fullness is carried in your lower bottom and thigh.
 Looking at your body from the side, your rear is the most prominent.

-For Shape 1, pants that fit the waist are too big in the hips, waist and thighs.
+For Shape 1, pants that fit the waist are too big in the hips and thighs.

 For Shape 2, pants that fit the hips are about an inch too big in the waist.